Determine Hosting Type (SaaS / On-Prem / PaaS / Not Known / Not Applicable)

 https://developers.toriihq.com/reference/putappsidapp

-Optional: Enable “Search the web” for vendor research
+Optional: Enable “Search the web” for better accuracy

-If you want the AI action to research the vendor’s hosting model in real time, you can enable Search the web in the AI (GPT) Action.
+If hosting model is unclear (or you want higher confidence classifications), enable Search the web in the AI (GPT) Action.

 https://support.toriihq.com/hc/en-us/articles/38227217845531-Managing-AI-Settings